 When planning to create new user manuals or online help files, or when reviewing existing technical documentation, you may find the following checklists useful:

-To help you find suitable authoring tools, we’ve compiled a number of market overviews of useful software.
+To help you find suitable authoring tools, I’ve compiled a number of market overviews of useful software.
 The lists include tools to create and edit user manuals, online help files, and screencasts, as well as a number of other working aids for technical writers and translators.

 You can find the links within the navigation area on the left.

 I’ll also be happy to and to user manuals, online help files, and screencasts for you.